forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-inline.md

 ## Enable or Disable Inline Autocomplete

-To enable or disable the Inline autocomplete feature:
+To enable or disable the Inline Autocomplete feature:

 1. Select **File** > **Preferences** > **Settings** (Windows or Linux) or **Code** > **Preferences** > **Settings** (macOS).
 2. Under **Einstein for Developers**, select **Enable Einstein Auto Completions** then select the language for which to enable the feature.